A Virginia Child Custody Attorney Protecting Your Parental Rights

 No issues create more stress in a divorce, or in a breakup of a relationship, than those involving your children.
 Our first priority in any case will always remain the long-term best interests of your children.
 The ultimate objective of all of our actions is to minimize the impact on the emotional well-being and peace of mind of your children.

 Securing a child custody arrangement, whether agreed upon by both parties or through court proceedings, requires a careful individualized approach.
 Cookie-cutter strategies do not work, and fast, loose answers end in bad results.
 Each parent needs to think about the needs of the child and how these needs relate to each parent.
-At Robert L. Isaacs, P.C., we spend the time necessary to discover the important issues and use them to find agreement.
+At Robert L. Isaacs & Associates, we spend the time necessary to discover the important issues and use them to find agreement.

 How Does Child Custody Work In Virginia?